fbpx

 1915

-Police Commissioner and local distiller caught smuggling whiskey out of the state, in coffins.
-One of the last mentions of distilling in Chattanooga, pre prohibition.
+City Police Commissioner and a local distiller are caught smuggling whiskey out of the state, in coffins.
+This notorious event is one of the last mentions of distilling in Chattanooga, pre prohibition.

 1915